finolafogarty/NeighbourhoodBirds/fails.md

-Here are some Some failed attempts at bird photography:
+Here are some some failed attempts at bird photography:

 Headless songsparrow:
 ![_config.yml]({{ site.baseurl }}/images/fail1.jpg)